 The Problem

-Single-player religious games isolate learners from community: Traditional educational games about religion focus on teaching individuals facts about deities, texts, or practices through structured gameplay.
-A player might learn that Lakshmi is the goddess of wealth or that Diwali celebrates light over darkness, but this knowledge remains isolated—individual facts learned in solitude rather than living wisdom shared within community.
+Traditional educational games about religion teach individuals facts about deities, texts, or practices through structured gameplay.
+This knowledge stays isolated, individual facts learned in solitude rather than living wisdom shared within community.

-Culture requires storytelling and collective knowledge: Religious and cultural understanding isn't just about knowing information—it's about participating in ongoing traditions, sharing stories across generations, and feeling connected to a community of practitioners.
-When a parent shares how their family celebrates a festival differently than their neighbor, or when someone explains why a particular temple holds personal significance, authentic cultural transmission happens.
-Single-player games can't facilitate this communal storytelling.
+Religious and cultural understanding is not just about knowing information.
+It is about participating in ongoing traditions, sharing stories across generations, and feeling connected to a community of practitioners.
+When a parent shares how their family celebrates a festival differently than their neighbor, that is where authentic cultural transmission actually happens.

 My Approach